cbdavis/RSemanticMediaWikiBot/README.md

 }}
 </pre>

-...whose data is then converted into a list within R.  The data contained in the list can be accessed via template$point, template$country, etc.
+...and then convert this data into a list within R.  The data contained in the list can be accessed via template$point, template$country, etc.

 <pre>
 setwd("/dir/to/this/code")